enricopolanski/functional-programming/README.md

 }
 ```

 All of these `lift` functions look pretty much similar.
-That's no coincidence, there's a very important pattern behind the scenes: every of these type constructors (and many others) admit an **functor instance**.
+That's no coincidence, there's a very important pattern behind the scenes: each of these type constructors (and many others) admit a **functor instance**.

 Functors are **maps between categories** that preserve the structure of the category, meaning they preserve the identity morphisms and the composition operation.